 #1 “Don’t eat dark soya sauce when you have chickenpox/wound.
 Later got scar.”

--TCM Physician Sheryl Tay
+— TCM Physician Sheryl Tay

 #2 Mom every day: “Come drink Liang Teh/ Chrysanthemum Tea/ Barley.
 It’s good for you.”

-IT DEPENDS.
-There’s no need to drink liang teh all the time if you’re not suffering from any prolonged heatiness due to body constitution.
-Even when there is an underlying issue, get it checked by a certified TCM Physician who can better advise you!
-In fact, prolonged consumption of liang teh might have adverse effects if it’s not suitable for you.
+"There's no need to drink liang teh all the time if you're not suffering from any prolonged heatiness.
+Even when there is an underlying issue, prolonged consumption might have adverse effects.
+Get your body constitution checked by a certified TCM Physician first!"

--TCM Physician Ardy Quek
+— TCM Physician Ardy Quek

 #3 “You coughing.
 Cannot eat chicken!”

--TCM Physician Sheryl Tay
+— TCM Physician Sheryl Tay

 #4 “Don’t keep drinking lemon/lime juice.
 Later gastric.”